 Digging can be very hard work, but these tips can make it easier:

-Damp ground is heavier but much easier to work, and you will be able to remove weeds by the root.
-Dry ground covered with grass can be rock hard, almost impossible to penetrate with spade or fork.
+Moist ground is heavier but easier to work, and you will be able to remove weeds by the root.
+Dry ground covered with grass can be rock hard, and almost impossible to penetrate with a spade or fork.

 - Dig small areas at a time

-Try limiting any one digging session to no more than 1 or 2 hours.
+Try limiting a digging session to no more than 1 or 2 hours.

 - Equip yourself

 Turning a wilderness into a beautiful vegetable garden is hardwork.
-Investing in a good set of tools (fork, spade, wheelbarrow, gardening gloves, storage box/shed etc.) does not need to be expensive, but you will save yourself time and frustration by having what you need.
-Buying or sourcing these items can be exciting in itself, and help sustain your motivation during the hard work.
+Investing in a good set of tools (fork, spade, wheelbarrow, gardening gloves, storage box/shed etc.) does not need to be expensive, and you will save yourself time and frustration by having what you need.

-As any gardener will admit, digging (and weeding) is an ongoing and never ending task.
-Nevertheless, it will be considerably easier the second year around – provided that you remove as much of the perennial weeds as possible.
+As any gardener will admit, digging (and weeding) is an ongoing and neverending task.
+Nevertheless, it will be considerably easier in the second year – provided that you remove as many of the perennial weeds as possible.